wp-plugins/custom-sitemap-template/readme.txt

 1. Upload \`custom-sitemap-template-plugin\` to the \`/wp-content/plugins/\` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Assign 'Custom Sitemap Template' on any page where you want to display sitemap.

 == Screenshots ==

-1. Sitemap plugin settings.
+1. Sitemap plugin admin settings.

-2. Sitemap page template view.
+2. Sitemap page template view 1.

-3. screenshot1.png

-4. screenshot2.png

-5. screenshot3.png
+3. Sitemap page template view 2.

 == Frequently Asked Questions ==